 Qedit has a command called Lsort.
-Due to Qedit's shorthand command parsing, ls would be interpreted as Lsort.
-The Lsort command is retained for compatibility with the MPE version of Qedit, but Qedit/Open accepts ls to mean the LINUX ls command.
+Due to Qedit's shorthand command parsing, Is would be interpreted as Lsort.
+The Lsort command is retained for compatibility with the MPE version of Qedit, but Qedit/Open accepts Is to mean the LINUX Is command.